mk-fg/fgtk/README.rst

 '''''

-Simple bash script to split media files into chunks of specified length (in minutes), e.g.: ``split some-long-audiobook.mp3 sla 20`` will produce 20-min-long sla-001.mp3, sla-002.mp3, sla-003.mp3, etc.
+Simple bash script to split media files into chunks of specified length (in minutes), e.g. ``split some-long-audiobook.mp3 sla 20`` will produce 20-min-long sla-001.mp3, sla-002.mp3, sla-003.mp3, etc.

-Last length arg can be omitted, and defaults to 15 min.
+| Last length arg can be omitted, and defaults to 15 min.
+| Can split/rename multiple files when used as e.g.: ``split prefix -- *.mp3``

 Uses ffprobe (ffmpeg) to get duration and ffmpeg with "-acodec copy -vn" (default, changed by passing these after duration arg) to grab only audio chunks